dougeby/IntuneDocs/intune/app-configuration-managed-browser.md

 ## How to configure bookmarks for a protected browser

-This setting allows you to configure a set of bookmarks that is available to users of Edge or the Managed Browser.
+This setting allows you to configure a set of bookmarks that is available to users of Microsoft Edge or the Managed Browser.

 - These bookmarks cannot be deleted or modified by users
 - These bookmarks display at the top of the list.
 Any bookmarks that users create are displayed below these bookmarks.
 - If you have enabled App Proxy redirection, you can add App Proxy web apps using either their internal or external URL.

-Using the procedure to create an Edge or Managed Browser app configuration, supply the following key and value pair:
+Using the procedure to create a Microsoft Edge or Managed Browser app configuration, supply the following key and value pair:

 |                                Key                                 |                                                                                                                                                                                                                                                         Value                                                                                                                                                                                                                                                          |
 |--------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|